Skipperlla/react-native-design-architecture/README.md

 ##### Overview

-This document provides a brief explanation of the `OptionsModal` component and its usage in a React Native application.
+This document provides a brief explanation of the `AppModal` component and its usage in a React Native application.
 The example demonstrates how to use the `present` and `dismiss` functions to control the visibility of a modal, which is associated with an `AppModal`.

 ##### `AppModal`